Tuesday, September 28, 2010

 FLY ME TO THE MOON

 Friday was August the 13th.
 Supposed to be a unlucky day.
 Didn't scare us.
 Us as in me, Lil Lady and our friends Mikey and Keith.
-Keith and I had just celebrated our oldness and Lil Lady was due up Check Spellingsoon so we usually get together around this time and do something fun.
+Keith and I had just celebrated our oldness and Lil Lady was due up soon so we usually get together around this time and do something fun.
 This year we decided to fly an airplane.
 A Boeing 767 was our plane of choice.

 You can see I had my hair cut like a Pilot for the occasion.